Menu

 Now’s your chance to enjoy some downtime, spend time sitting in the garden, appreciate the sunrise or sunset, and take long baths (without kids banging on the bathroom door!).

 Or, you might want to catch up on some of the binge-worthy TV series everyone’s talking about.
-Escape to the Chateau, The Crown, The Queen’s Gambit, The Great British Baking Show, and The Newsroom are some of our favorites.
+Palm Royale, Escape to the Chateau, The Crown, The Queen’s Gambit, The Great British Baking Show, All Creatures Great and Small, The Newsroom — and of course, Friends — are a few of our favorites.

 11. Focus on your health

-My emotions were up and down as I adjusted to life as an empty nester (menopause didn’t help either!), but this book helped me balance my moods.
 At this time of life, it’s also a great idea to see your doctor or naturopath to make sure your diet and hormone levels are in balance.

-12. Be a grateful empty nester
+12. Be grateful

 I’ve noticed I’m happiest when I focus on what’s going well in my life, rather than what’s not, so every day I try to write down — or at least think of — several things for which I’m grateful.